Babies’ brains at risk from toxic pollution: UN

 Air pollution has already been linked to asthma, bronchitis, and other long-term respiratory diseases.

-The report highlighted links found between pollution and brain functions 'including verbal and nonverbal IQ and memory, reduced test scores, grade point averages among school children, as well as other neurological behavioural problems.'
+The report highlighted links found between pollution and brain functions “including verbal and nonverbal IQ and memory, reduced test scores, grade point averages among school children, as well as other neurological behavioural problems.”
+“As more and more of the world urbanises, and without adequate protection and pollution reduction measures, more children will be at risk in the years to come.”

 Damage to the membrane has been linked to Alzheimers and Parkinson’s disease in the elderly.